 – Trees in the alley that are part of their individual lot – keep in mind that some trees may outside of the fence but still within the lot boundary

 – Check the individual property plat if there is uncertainty

-To determine the ownership of a tree, contact the Forestry Department:
+To determine the ownership of a street or common area tree, contact King Farm Management or the Forestry Department:

 14625 Rothgeb Drive, Rockville, MD 20850